Failure is a myth. There’s no such thing. What we call failure is really just a “missed mark.” It’s an unrealized goal or an incomplete vision.

 Here are just a few things you wouldn’t have if people hadn’t ‘failed’: Post It notes, the microwave, Penicillin, the slinky, X-rays, and even chocolate chip cookies.

 Helen Keller said, “When one door of happiness closes, another opens; but often we look so long at the closed door that we do not see the one which has been opened for us.”

-So here are some angles to consider regarding why you should believe in yourself even more during times of missing the mark:
+Consider these reasons why you should believe in yourself even more during times of missing the mark.

 Your worthiness is enhanced through both your successes and your failures.

 First things first, there is an important distinction to be made when it comes to believing in yourself: You are not what you produce.